• Skip to primary navigation

 ingredients needed to make butter roasted baby yukon gold potatoes

-• Baby Yukon gold potatoes: This recipe works with other baby potatoes, however the cooking time might be slightly different.
-Additionally, large Yukon gold potatoes can be used in lieu of baby potatoes as long as you chop the potatoes into a similar size piece (about 1" cubes).
+• Baby Yukon gold potatoes: This recipe works with other baby potatoes.
+Additionally, large Yukon gold potatoes can be used instead of baby potatoes as long as you chop the potatoes into similar-sized pieces (about 1" cubes).
+Other appropriate substitutes are fingerling potatoes, new potatoes, creamer potatoes, or baby dutch potatoes.

 • Salt: Different salts have different saltiness levels, so most of my recipes say "salt to taste."
 I like Himalayan pink salt or flaked sea salt for this recipe.